eProsima/Fast-DDS-monitor/docs/rst/user_manual/layout.rst

 Main Panel
 ==========
+The central window allows multiple tabs for different views.
+It is also displayed a collapsed menu with the possible problems that have been detected on the DDS entities.
-The central window it will display the data charts, so-called *Chartbox*, that the user has configured.
+It will display the data charts, so-called *Chartbox*, that the user has configured.
-To create a new *Chartbox* go to *Edit->DisplayNewData* in the application menu.
-This button will create a new *Chartbox* where new series could be added, removed or modified.
+It will display a domain graph where the physical, logical and DDS entities from a domain are represented, focusing on the connection between endpoints through the topics, and the entities physical inheritance.

 .. figure:: /rst/figures/screenshots/main_panel.png
     :align: center